mamaral/Essentials/README.md

 ## View UI Hierarchy

 This is one of my personal favorite Xcode features, that has saved my butt probably hours of debugging time.
-While running your app in the simulator, select the `Debug Navigator` tab on the left-hand menu, click the sideways-hamburger-looking icon (I still have no idea what that icon is), and select `Show UI Hierarchy`:
+While running your app in the simulator, select the `Debug Navigator` tab on the left-hand menu, click the sideways-hamburger-looking icon (I still have no idea what that icon is), and select `View UI Hierarchy`:

 ![ui-hierarchy](Screenshots/ui-hierarchy.png)